shan-emacs/emacs-packages-mirrors/gnu/relint-readme.txt

   To suppress such diagnostics, add a comment on the form

-    ;; relint suppression: MESSAGE
+    ;; relint suppression: REGEXP

   on the line before the code where the error occurred.
-MESSAGE is a substring of the message to be suppressed.
+REGEXP matches the message to be suppressed.
 Multiple suppression comment lines can precede a line of code to eliminate several complaints on the same line.

+* How it works

+  Relint uses a combination of ad-hoc rules to locate regexps:

+  - Arguments to standard functions taking regexps as arguments, such as re-search-forward, or to user-defined functions whose arguments have regexp-sounding names (like 'regexp')

+  - Values of variables believed to be a regexp from their name (ending in '-regexp', for instance), from their doc string, or from their type (for defcustom forms)

+  - Assignment to certain standard variables, such as page-delimiter

+  It will then try to evaluate expressions statically as far as possible, to arrive at strings which can be analysed.
+The regexp analysis is done by the xr library.

+  This means that if relint complains about something that isn't actually a regexp, some names in your code may be misleading.

 * Bugs

-  The recognition of regexps is done by ad-hoc rules; the simplistic method employed means that many errors will go undetected.
+  The simplistic method employed means that many errors will go undetected, but false warnings are usually rare.

-  Still, if you believe that a flawed regexp could have been discovered but wasn't, please report it as a bug.
-Reports of false positives and crashes are of course equally welcome.
+  If you believe that an error could have been discovered but wasn't, or that an unwarranted complaint could be avoided, please report it as a bug.